-Net income (loss) for the year ended December 31, 2022 was \$(30.2) million, as compared to \$(6.3) million for the year ended December 31, 2021.
-The period-over-period decline in our results of operations was primarily due to an increase in total other loss and a decrease in net interest income.
+Net income (loss) for the year ended December 31, 2023 was \$4.6 million, as compared to \$(30.2) million for the year ended December 31, 2022.
+The reversal in our results of operations year over year was primarily due to a total other income in the current period as compared to a total other loss in the prior period.
+Gains in the current year were partially offset by a significant increase in interest expense, primarily as a result of higher financing costs stemming from the significant increase in short-term interest rates during 2023.